DineshUCD/Color-Fly-App/README.txt

 Created in 2013.
-Now go play it.
+The code "clones" square tiles from a parent square tile.
+Each tile is then flipped using jQuery